Skip to content

 Motivation

-safe_int<T> closes this gap: it checks every arithmetic operation, including
+safe_int<T> closes this gap: it checks every arithmetic operation, including the final narrowing, so overflow is never silent.

-Checked operations¶
+Checked operations

 Every arithmetic operation on safe_int<T> is checked before it executes: